TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ORDER BY timestamp ASC;
 ~~~~

-Once all of the timestamps have been collected, the timestamps are imported into Python stripped of all datetime info except the year.
-User submissions for each year are then aggregated and counted..
+Once all of the timestamps had been collected, the timestamps were imported into Python  and stripped of all datetime info except the year.
+User submissions for each year were then aggregated and counted.
 ~~~~PYTHON
 # Collect timestamps from SQLite database
 cursor.execute("SELECT timestamp \